To get started, take a look at the steps required to set up for your First Test Day.

 - Receive test materials and set up for testing day.

-- Test Taker checks in; test kit is registered and assigned to a Test Taker.
+- Test Taker checks in; test kit is registered and assigned to a Test Taker BEFORE collecting the sample.

 - Should there be a positive test result, the Test Taker is identified by the Test Supervisor and the Test Champion determines next steps to prevent or mitigate outbreaks.